KrisHHFI/2026_Portfolio/README.md

 <br/>

-Using AI, a persons face can be used maliciously against them.
+- Using AI, a persons face can be used maliciously against them.
 Due to this, by default I have censored my subjects faces.
 Uncensored images are hidden behind a sign-in feature.
+- Security headers have been added to try and everyday threats.

 </details>